vercel/next.js/docs/guides/building-forms.md

 - Validating forms data with and without JavaScript
 - Using Next.js Sereverless Functions to handle `req` and `res` from the client and server

-Next.js and Vercel provide you with an all-in solution for hosting web forms and handling submissions with serverless functions.
+Next.js provide you with an all-in solution for hosting web forms and handling submissions with serverless functions.
 Use Next.js as the client for your JavaScript-based interaction and Vercel for its powerful serverless functions to handle the server.

 For more details go through [Next.js Learn Course](https://nextjs.org/learn/basics/create-nextjs-app).